lojack5/structured/README.md

  3. The `bool` type cannot be subclasses, so this is implemented as an `int`.
 Packing and unpacking works that same as with `struct`.
  4. Pad variables are skipped and not actually assigned when unpacking, nor used when packing.

-You can also specify byte order packing/unpacking rules, by passing a `ByteOrder` to the `Structured` metaclass on class creation.
+You can also specify byte order packing/unpacking rules, by passing a `ByteOrder` to the `Structured` class on class creation.
 For example:

 ```python
 class MyClassLE(Structured, byte_order=ByteOrder.LITTLE_ENDIAN):